 ‘Chinese Round Mauve’ , ‘Udmalbet’

-Eggplant seeds and seedlings are available for sale from the following suppliers
+Eggplant seeds and seedlings are available from good nurseries

-‘Japanese White Egg’, ‘Casper’ and ‘Easter Egg’, yes the white ones.
+‘Rosa Bianca’ for flavour and looks, ‘Japanese White Egg’, ‘Casper’ and ‘Easter Egg’, yes the white ones for the look.